Dragoshiz/3D-Rendering-Raycasting-Wolfenstein-/README.md

 ## Usage
 Run executable with the map design of your choice as argument (has to have .cub extension):
 - ./cub3D big_map.cub

+## Acknowledgments
+Special thanks to my partner in this project @minthe